 Mercury catalyzes oxidation of important parts of your body, the worst area being the membranes around and inside the cells.
 It sticks to the sulhydryl groups present on the membranes and destroys the essential fatty acids that your body can't replace.
 It also destroys the phospholipids that hold the membrane together.

 Mercury oxidizes the proteins inside the cells that hold the cell together keeping things like your dna in place.
 It kicks out the appropriate metal from the enzyme receptor sites and renders these sites inactive.

 The significance of the above two paragraphs have a lot to do with cell to cell communication and the immune system.
 The cells talk to one another and relay information so they all work together as a whole system.
 When cells are in danger for instance, they send out cytokines, which is a type of hormone signal asking for help from the immune system.
 If mercury has damaged the outer membranes, it is unable to send out the required signal for help.
 Viruses, bad bacteria, and yeast have a field day because the cells are defenseless by themselves.

 I could probably build an entire website on mercury poisoning but I think you see what I'm trying to say?

 Mercury can cause problems with the three things that can cause constant yeast infections.
 Other than antibiotics and extremely bad diets it is the common denominator to those first three causes.
-You must look at this, and I would do it sooner rather then later, unless of course you just decide to treat yourself for it as part of the yeast infection cure like I suggest.
+You must look at this, and I would do it sooner rather then later, unless of course you just decide to treat yourself for it as part of the yeast infection treatment like I suggest.